-Called “Disneyland for nature-loving adults” by one Google reviewer, Glacier National Park is more than a million acres of nature in its most breathtaking form.
-Hiking and camping are simply the tip of the iceberg of activities you can experience at the “Crown Jewel of the Continent Ecosystem."
-Take in the soaring mountain peaks and vast stretches of pine and fir trees from a historic boat tour on one of the park’s glacial lakes.
+Called "Disneyland for nature-loving adults" by one Google reviewer, Glacier National Park is more than a million acres of nature in its most breathtaking form.
+Hiking and camping are simply the tip of the iceberg of activities you can experience at the "Crown Jewel of the Continent Ecosystem."
+Take in the soaring mountain peaks and vast stretches of pine and fir trees from a historic boat tour on one of the park's glacial lakes.
 There are also short or all-day hikes that showcase the abundant wildlife.
-Not to be missed is the drive along the 50-mile long Going-to-the-Sun Road, complete with stunningly scenic views of St. Mary Lake and the Rising Sun peaks, two of the most photographed park vistas.
+The drive along the 50-mile long Going-to-the-Sun Road is not to be missed, complete with stunningly scenic views of St. Mary Lake and the Rising Sun peaks, two of the most photographed park vistas.

 Let your inner dinosaur-lover run wild at the Museum of the Rockies, home to the most extensive collection of North American dinosaurs anywhere in the United States.
 You'll be greeted by Big Mike, the first Tyrannosaurus Rex found in Montana.
 Kids and adults alike will also find much more than dinosaurs to explore; the museum features special, interactive events and activities.
 There is also the Taylor Planetarium, which lets visitors experience the cosmos close up with a brilliant light, color, and motion display.